agneum/database-lab-tutorial/database-lab-tutorial/intro.md

 Our steps:

-1. prepare a machine with two disks, Docker and ZFS,
+1. prepare a machine with ZFS,
 1. generate some PostgreSQL database for testing purposes,
 1. prepare at least one snapshot to be used for cloning,
 1. configure and launch the Database Lab server,